Sample Crisis Communications Holding Statement

 Empathy

-Express genuine concern for anyone affected.
+Express genuine concern for anyone affected, especially affected customers and others involved.
 A human touch reassures audiences that people matter more than PR.

 Point of Contact